Blogs

 article / Paola Rosenberg

 These countries benefit from having abundant labor (especially trained in the Costa Rican case) and at low cost (especially in the Nicaraguan case), and this close to the United States.
-For manufacturers wishing to enter the U.S. market, it may be interesting to invest in these free trade zones, taking advantage of tax benefits and labor conditions, while their production will be geographically very close to their destination.
+For manufacturers wishing to enter the U.S. market, it may be interesting to invest in these free trade zones, taking advantage of the tax advantages and labor conditions, while their production will be geographically very close to their destination.

 The latter is gaining ground in a post-Covid-19 world.
-The trend toward subregionalization, in the face of the fractured dynamics of globalization, has been highlighted for other areas of the American continent, as in the case of the Andean Community, but it also makes great sense for greater integration between the United States and the Greater Caribbean.
-To the extent that the United States moves towards a certain decoupling from China, the free trade zones of this geographic area may also become more relevant.
+The trend toward subregionalization, in the face of the fractured dynamics of globalization, has been highlighted for other areas of the American continent, as in the case of the Andean Community, but it also makes a great deal of sense for greater integration between the United States and the Greater Caribbean.
+To the extent that the United States moves towards a certain decoupling from China, the free trade zones in this geographic area may also become more relevant.

 Export processing zones